Code of Conduct

 3.1 Set out the responsibilities of all Parties and those associated with them in observing and upholding the Festival’s Code of Conduct.

-3.2 Emphasise the Festival’s zero tolerance of abuse and or harassment of any kind, whether it be in person, in writing, or virtually/online at any time and for any reason.
+3.2 Emphasise the Festival’s zero tolerance of abuse and or harassment of any kind, whether it be in person, in writing, or virtually/online at any time and for any reason, including any Member of the Public promoting, posting or reposting any hate speech, threats, or misinformation about the Festival’s volunteers, actions, or Festival operations.

 3.3 Emphasise the Festival’s zero tolerance of bribery and corruption, with any breach of the Festival’s Policy which (if applicable) may result in employee disciplinary action and/or notifying the authorities.